 - Dental anxiety is higher when pain has been experienced at previous dental visits.

 - In most cases, the earlier you get your kids seeing the dentist regularly, the less dental anxiety they will have.

 Wisdom teeth statistics

-Despite their association with knowledge, we really don't know a lot of wisdom teeth facts and wisdom teeth removal facts.
-But here's a look at just a few:
+Despite their association with knowledge, we really don’t know a lot of wisdom teeth facts and tooth facts about wisdom teeth removal.
+But here’s a look at just a few: